oleksandrkravchuk87/GetMeConf/README.md

 ==============

-This is a simple config service, which allows storage of configs in database.
+This is a simple config service, which allows basic CRUD operations for different configs.
+Configs are stored in a Postgres database. gRPC is used to communicate with the service.

 How to start